 Starting with your ceiling first, you should replace your given material.
 Most often, this material would be wood.
 So remove any excess material left over and replace them with new ones.
 Be sure to check for any trapped moisture pockets before you finish installing your new material first.
 After your wood is installed, check your flooring for any trapped pockets and if that needs replacing, then it is best to strip it and replace the entire length as even a small pocket of damage can create larger problems down the road.
 Finally, you will finish with your drywall, which also can’t be replaced in small patches-the entire sheet needs to be replaced.

-After replacing your materials, make sure everything is secure and slotted before chaulking your wall and ceiling.
-Chaulking will seal any cracks you have, preventing future water damage down the road.
-Afterwards, paint it all over so that the repairs blend seamlessly with your home.
+After replacing your materials, make sure everything is secure and slotted before caulking your wall and ceiling.
+Caulking will seal any cracks you have, preventing future water damage down the road.
+Afterward, paint it all over so that the repairs blend seamlessly with your home.

 Routing out water damage is important to the longevity of your home.
 If left untreated, you could be looking at tens of thousands of dollars in damage that otherwise could be a few hundred dollars instead.
 So please, take the time to inspect your home for water damage or hire a professional.
 Be proactive about taking care of your home, otherwise, you will be facing massive problems down the road.